 Former FBI agent Jennifer Coffindaffer said the timing of the notes was no coincidence.
 “They sent these right when Savannah Guthrie went back to work,” Coffindaffer told Newsweek.
 “That was by no mistake, that was absolutely meant to further torment her and her family.”
 She added that the continued communications with no proof of life suggest someone “willing to torture this family.”

-TMZ founder Harvey Levin revealed additional details about the sender, saying the individual has a criminal record, involving burglary, and claims that is why he has avoided going directly to the FBI, fearing he could be implicated.
+TMZ founder Harvey Levin revealed additional details about the sender, saying the individual has a criminal record involving burglary, and claims that is why he has avoided going directly to the FBI, fearing he could be implicated.
 Levin said the sender has been “bent out of shape from almost the beginning,” feeling consistently dismissed.

-The experienced journalist had been away from broadcasting since her mother’s vanishing, reappearing only for a three-part interview with former co-anchor Hoda Kotb that aired on March 26 and 27.
+The experienced journalist had been away from broadcasting since her mother’s disappearance, reappearing only for a three-part interview with former co-anchor Hoda Kotb that aired on March 26 and 27.
 During that emotional sit-down, Savannah revealed she believes two of the ransom notes her family received were genuine, while dismissing most others as opportunistic fakes from people who “really have to look deeply at themselves.”

 Nancy Guthrie vanished during nighttime hours, removed from her residence in her sleepwear without footwear or prescriptions.
 Her sister Annie contacted Savannah after Nancy didn’t appear for a virtual church service.
 The family originally suspected she might have experienced a health crisis, but the finding of blood droplets on Nancy’s porch and her doorbell camera torn from the wall indicated something far more sinister.